groonga/groonga/doc/source/reference/commands/normalize.rst

 ``string``
 """"""""""

-It specifies any string which you want to normalize.
+Specifies any string which you want to normalize.

 If you want to include spaces in ``string``, you need to quote ``string`` by single quotation (``'``) or double quotation (``"``).